 Shareholders of NZX-listed companies get to vote on their board representatives, individually, at least every three years.
-Under NZX Listing Rules, at least one-third of the directors or, if their number is not a multiple of three, then the number nearest to one-third, shall retire from office at each annual general meeting ("AGM"), but may seek re-election by shareholders at that meeting.
-Those to retire shall be those who have been longest in office since they were last elected or deemed elected.
+Under NZX Listing Rules, a director of an issuer must not hold office (without re-election) past the third AGM following the Director's appointment or three years, whichever is longer.
 Any director appointed by the board subsequent to the last AGM must stand for election by shareholders at the next AGM.